snorkel-team/website/_use_cases/01_spam_tutorial.md

-However, as we can clearly see by looking the summary statistics of our LFs in the previous section, they are not all equally accurate, and should not be treated identically.
+However, as we can see from the summary statistics of our LFs in the previous section, they have varying properties and should not be treated identically.
 In addition to having varied accuracies and coverages, LFs may be correlated, resulting in certain signals being overrepresented in a majority-vote-based model.
 To handle these issues appropriately, we will instead use a more sophisticated Snorkel `LabelModel` to combine the outputs of the LFs.

 This model will ultimately produce a single set of noise-aware training labels, which are probabilistic or confidence-weighted labels.
 We will then use these labels to train a classifier for our task.
 For more technical details of this overall approach, see our [NeurIPS 2016](https://arxiv.org/abs/1605.07723) and [AAAI 2019](https://arxiv.org/abs/1810.02840) papers.
 For more info on the API, see the [`LabelModel` documentation](https://snorkel.readthedocs.io/en/master/packages/_autosummary/labeling/snorkel.labeling.LabelModel.html#snorkel.labeling.LabelModel).